Michelin-Listed Local Restaurant Near Bang Pae Waterfall

 Pla Tod Samun Prai (Fried Fish with Herbs)

-Whole fish deep-fried until crispy and topped with a mix of herbs: lemongrass, garlic, and kaffir lime leaves.
-Served with dipping sauce.
+Whole fish deep-fried until crispy and topped with a mix of lemongrass, garlic, and kaffir lime leaves, served with a dipping sauce.
+One of the best showcase dishes on the menu for the way Peang Prai balances texture and herbs.

-Nam Prik Ka Yhum Koog Sod (Prawn Chilli Dip)
+Nam Prik Ka Yum Koog Sod (Prawn Chilli Dip)

-Chilli dip made with shrimp paste and fresh prawns.
-Served with raw vegetables.
+A chilli dip made with shrimp paste and fresh prawns, served with a plate of raw vegetables.
 Spicy, salty, and a bit sour.
+Very local, very southern, and a great way to start a meal.
+Eat it with the vegetables and a little sticky rice.

 Gaeng Som Pla (Sour Fish Soup)